Pure Autonomic Failure

 There may be other autonomic symptoms, such as decreased sweating, heat intolerance, urinary retention, bladder spasms (possibly causing incontinence), erectile dysfunction, fecal incontinence or constipation, and pupillary abnormalities.

-Diagnosis is by exclusion.
+Diagnosis of pure autonomic failure is by exclusion.
 The norepinephrine level is usually < 100 pg/mL supine and does not increase with standing.
-Postural tachycardia syndrome can be differentiated because with standing, it does not usually cause hypotension, the norepinephrine level increases, and heart rate increases by > 30 beats/min or to 120 beats/min within 10 min.
+Postural orthostatic tachycardia syndrome can be differentiated because with standing, it does not usually cause hypotension, the norepinephrine level increases, and heart rate increases by > 30 beats/minutes or to 120 beats/minutes within 10 minutes.